 Define Your Deal Terms and Transition Role Early

-To avoid reactive decision-making during negotiations, define your ideal outcome across several dimensions before going to market.
-Clarify your willingness to remain involved post-sale—whether for a full transition period, as a consultant, or not at all.
-Determine whether you’ll accept an earnout and, if so, what metrics must be met for payout.
+To avoid reactive decision-making during negotiations, define your ideal outcome across multiple dimensions before entering the market.
+Clarify your willingness to remain involved post-sale—whether for a whole transition period, as a consultant, or not at all.
+Determine whether you’ll accept an earn-out and, if so, what metrics must be met for payout.
 These decisions shape your deal structure preferences and help pre-screen offers that align with your goals.

 Maintain Confidentiality Protocols from Day One